-Example 11.11.
+Example 11.12.
 Using pattern databases and the if template function

-The following example returns violation if the username name-value pair of a message processed with pattern database is root, and system otherwise.
+The following example returns violation if the username name-value pair of a message is root, and system otherwise.

-'''

-$(if ("${username}" == "root") "violation" "system")
+\$(if ("\${username}" == "root") "violation" "system")

-'''

 This can be used to set the class of a message in pattern database rules based on the condition.